awesome-astra/sample-astra-django-website/README.md

 python manage.py syncdb
 ```

-_Note: do not mind warnings about "unapplied migrations": the commands above
-take care of what is needed at DB level.
-In fact, the `migrate` command is
-not even supported by `django-cassandra-engine`.
+_Note: you can ignore warnings about "unapplied migrations": the commands above take care of what is needed at DB level.
+In fact, the `migrate` command is not even supported by `django-cassandra-engine`._